aammd/Predator_Phylogenetic_Diversity/doc/predatordiversity.md

-Phylogenetically distant predators differed in their preference of prey species, as measured by the niche overlap index (Fig 1b, regression weighted by the number of prey assayed, F~1,26~=5.98, p=0.022).
-However a Mantel test found no evidence of correlation between dissimilarity in diet and phylogenetic distance among predators (correlation -0.27, p = 0.90, 999 permutations).
+Overall, predators were remarkably similar in their diets, reflecting the broad generalist diets of most predators (Fig. 1b).
+Although diet similarity appears to decline slightly with phylogenetic distance between predators, this effect disappears once we correct for non-independence of predator pairs with a Mantel test (correlation -0.27, p = 0.90, 999 permutations).

 ### Hypothesis 3: similarity in top-down effects

-We analyzed our five univariate response variables from the manipulative experiment by dividing them into four separate and orthogonal tests: predator presence, predator number, predator species identity and, increasing predator phylogenetic diversity.
-Across all four tests, we saw the strongest responses for total prey survivorship (Table 1).
+We analyzed our five univariate response variables from the manipulative experiment by dividing them into four separate and orthogonal tests: predator presence, predator number, predator species identity, and increasing predator phylogenetic diversity.
+Across all four tests, we saw the strongest responses in terms of total prey survivorship (Table 1).
 Prey survivorship was halved when predators were present (Figure 2a, Table 1).
-Despite the decline in diet similarity with phylogenetic distance (Question 2), the variation in predator feeding behaviour did not translate into a significant differences in the composition of prey species surviving the manipulative experiment
+Although predator species differed in their individual effects on the composition of the surviving prey community, this difference was unrelated to the phylogenetic distance between predator species
 (Fig 1c, F~1,4~=0.71, p=0.45, distance measured as Bray-Curtis dissimilarity).
-Although single predator species had similar effects on survivorship (Figure 2c, Table 1), combinations of predators with higher phylogenetic diversity showed a significant increase in total prey survivorship (Fig 2d).
-That is, more phylogenetically diverse predator combinations caused less prey mortality.
-Interestingly, these effects on prey surviorship did not result in a change in the processing of detritus (measured either as reduction in coarse detritus or production of fine detritus), bromeliad growth or nitrogen cycling (Table 1).
+Although single predator species had similar effects on prey survivorship (Figure 2c, Table 1), combinations of predators with higher phylogenetic diversity showed a significant increase in total prey survivorship (Fig 2d).
+That is, more phylogenetically diverse pairs of predators caused less prey mortality.
+Interestingly, these antagonistic effects on prey surviorship did not result in a change in the processing of detritus (measured either as reduction in coarse detritus or production of fine detritus), bromeliad growth or nitrogen cycling (Table 1).

 We tested for non-additive effects of predator phylogenetic diversity with bootstrap confidence intervals.
-When we compared the actual effects of predator combinations with those expected from the mean of each single-species treatment, we found that predator pairs with the greatest phylogenetic diversity had the highest prey survival.
+When we compared the actual effects of predator combinations with those expected from the mean of each single-species treatment, we found that predator pairs with the greatest phylogenetic diversity had the highest prey survival (Table 1).
 Whereas effects of _L. andromache_ and _L. elongatum_ in combination were quite similar to the effect of either alone, when _L. elongatum_ was placed in the same plant as either a _Stibasoma_ larva or leeches, on average five more prey individuals (18% of total prey community) survived till the end of